superseriousbusiness/gotosocial/docs/faq.md

 ## How can I sign up for a server?

-Right now the only way to create an account is by the server's admin to run a command directly on the server.
-A web-based signup flow is in the roadmap but not implemented yet.
+We introduced a sign-up flow in v0.16.0.
+The server you want to sign up to must have enabled registrations/sign-ups, as detailed [right here](./admin/signups.md).

 ## Why's it still in alpha?

-Take a look at the [list of open bugs](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and the [roadmap](https://github.com/superseriousbusiness/gotosocial/blob/main/ROADMAP.md) for a more detailed rundown, but the main missing features at the time of this writing are:
+Take a look at the [list of open bugs](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and the [roadmap](https://github.com/superseriousbusiness/gotosocial/blob/main/ROADMAP.md) for a more detailed rundown.

-- backfill of posts
-- web-based signup
-- scheduling posts
-- account migration
-- shared block lists across servers

-## Will you support tables in Markdown?

-Not at the moment, as most clients handle them terribly.